Barbara Jung, Silke Lambeck

 Ein Jahr mit den Buntspechten

 High up in the springtime forest, the woodpecker draws attention to himself with a loud hammering: he is very busy drilling out a breeding burrow in the trunk of an old oak tree.
 Soon, there will be woodpecker babies that need hatching and feeding.
 This wonderfully illustrated nonfiction picture book shows the amazing ability of this attractive black, white, and red-feathered bird to turn itself into an excellent builder, and portrays a young woodpecker’s eventful first year in the woods.
+The author and illustrator Thomas Müller takes us along into the world of the woodpecker and uses lifelike pictures to teach us about the exciting bird life in the forest.

 Rights sold to The Netherlands/Belgium, Denmark, Spain and China